Isomorphic13/demand-and-optimal-price-estimation-model/README.md

-This model implements estimation of the parameters $\alpha$ and $\epsilon$ in the log-linear demand model, where demand can be written as
+This model implements estimation of the parameters $\alpha$ and $\epsilon$ in the log-linear demand model, in which demand can be written as

 $$\log(Q) = \beta_1 + \beta_2 \log(p)$$
 or